XML RSS

 Osteoarthritis affects more men under the age of 40, women between ages 40 and 70, and equally between both sexes above 70.

-Although osteoarthritis affects more elderly people, the cause is not simply because of wear and tear.
+Although osteoarthritis affects more elderly people, it now affects even younger people.
+The cause is not simply because of wear and tear.

 Our body is continually going through the process of building up and breaking down.
 We need to build up the cartilage at the same rate that it's wearing down in order to keep the joints healthy.